jzillmann/pdf-to-markdown/examples/St-Mary-Witney-Social-Audit.md

 pensionable age.
-West Oxfordshire is expecting the proportion of people over 54 years of age torise significantly by 2016.
+West Oxfordshire is expecting the proportion of people over 54 years of age to rise significantly by 2016.
 Witney North is considerably more densely populated than the other wards (see page 13) and is also the